-The Toni Breland Agency, headquartered in Atlanta, Georgia, is devoted to promoting the combined creative efforts of fashion symbol Toni Breland and writer Janet Walker.
-In this role, the agency applauds projects and public figures that highlight classic, vintage styles (like those pictured above), while it encourages intellectual discourse about the fascinating and often secret aspects of women’s sexuality, a major theme in Ms. Walker's fiction.
+The Toni Breland Agency, headquartered in Atlanta, Georgia, is devoted to promoting the creative efforts of writer Janet Walker.
+In this role, the agency applauds projects and public figures that highlight classic, vintage styles (like those pictured above and below), while it encourages intellectual discourse about the fascinating and often secret aspects of women’s sexuality, a major theme in Ms. Walker's fiction.